 As you witness others struggling with problems similar to yours, you learn about your deeper issues.

 When you get to know each other, a strong sense of support for each person emerges in the group.

-No matter matter how much detail we provide, it can be difficult to understand this form of learning until you actually experience it.
+No matter how much detail we provide, it can be difficult to understand this form of learning until you actually experience it.
 That’s why we offer a free pre-group interview with the facilitator to see if the group is a good fit for you.
-Then if you decide to try it out, you can pay $100 to join the group for a month and then decide if you want to continue.
+If you decide to try it out, you can pay $100 to join the group for a month and then decide if you want to continue.